-If compilation time for an OpenCL* program is of concern, consider reusing compilation results.
-It is typically faster than recreating you program from the source, but you should check for the specific program/device.
+If compilation time for an OpenCL™ program is of concern, consider reusing compilation results.
+It is typically faster than recreating you program from the source, but you should check if this is true for your specific program and device.

 To retrieve binaries generated from calls to